 GSP Group Consumption Totals Report.
 This contains details of the total deemed take summed over all suppliers for each settlement period for each Consumption Component Class and GSP Group before and after GSP Group Correction.
 If a GSP Group Consumption Component Class has no consumption (as distinct from zero consumption), it is omitted.
 This allows suppliers to verify that the GSP Group Correction Factor has been correctly calculated.

 Supplier BM Unit Report.
 For Settlement Days from the start of the NETA, this contains details of the Supplier’s valid BM Units, Non-Half Hourly BM Unit Allocations, the Half Hourly consumption/generation data input into the system and the combined Half Hourly and Non-Half Hourly consumption/generation by BM Unit and Consumption Component Class calculated by the SSR run.

+Supplier Disconnection Matrix report.
+This contains details of the DPM occurrences used in the calculation for the specified Settlement Run, i.e. detailed input data from individual NHH Data Aggregators.

+HH Demand Disconnection report.
+This contains details of HH Demand Disconnection values for a Supplier by consumption component class used in the specified Settlement Run.
+This includes the profiled and actual demand separately: part 1 of the report contains result of the GSP Group Aggregation Process, part 2 contains detailed input data from HH Data Aggregators.

+GSP Group Demand Disconnection Totals Report.
+This contains details of the total deemed take summed over all suppliers for each settlement period for each Consumption Component Class and GSP Group before and after GSP Group Correction.
+If a GSP Group Consumption Component Class has no consumption (as distinct from zero consumption), it is omitted.
+This allows suppliers to verify that the GSP Group Correction Factor has been correctly calculated.

+Supplier BM Unit Demand Disconnection Report.
+This contains details of the Supplier’s valid BM Units, Non-Half Hourly BM Unit Allocations, the Half Hourly demand disconnection energy data input into the system and the combined Half Hourly and Non-Half Hourly demand disconnection energy by BM Unit and Consumption Component Class calculated by the SSR run.

 Details of the Profile Production, Data Aggregation and SSA Settlement Runs used to derive input data to the SSR Run being reported on are presented in a separate Supplier report header.